Organization: Point Defiance Zoo & Aquarium of Metro Parks Tacoma

 CLASSIFICATION: This position is classified as a career full-time non-exempt position.
 This position is eligible for benefits.
 This position is a represented position and the candidate selected will be required to join the International Union of Operating Engineers Local 286 and pay union dues.

 Observe animal species on assigned schedule to determine physical and behavioral health and well- being; check animals for abnormalities and report condition to appropriate Curator or veterinarian.
 Provide behavioral training as appropriate and directed for animals assigned to incumbent’s care.

 Clean animal exhibits and holding areas to assure the health of animals and the presentation of the species in an attractive environment; remove animal fecal and other material on a regular basis.

 Prepare, store and distribute food according to established amounts, types and diets; monitor feeding habits and report any changes or abnormalities; monitor food levels to assure sufficient quantities.
 Prepare and administer medications, food supplements and vitamins.

 Perform routine maintenance and minor repair of animal exhibits and related systems; prepare new exhibits and input regarding exhibit design and renovation to facilitate cleaning, enhance viewing and improve living conditions for the animals.

 Provide appropriate enrichment to animals in assigned areas of responsibility.

-Communicate with the public regarding animals and related matters; answer questions and assure proper presentation of animals in various formats.
+Communicate with the public regarding animals and related matters; provide keeper talks, answer questions and assure proper presentation of animals in various formats.